 BRIGHT – Breast cancer Research In Greater Hamilton Today

-The origin goes back to the early 1980’s when a small group of oncologists and nurses at the Hamilton Regional Cancer Centre, now called the Juravinski Cancer Centre (JCC), started a breast cancer clinic where women with breast cancer were assessed, their special needs attended to, and treatments initiated in a timely fashion.
+In the early 1980s, a small group of oncologists and nurses at the Hamilton Regional Cancer Centre, now called the Juravinski Cancer Centre, started a breast cancer clinic where breast cancer patients were assessed, their special needs attended to and treatments initiated in a timely fashion.

-By 2006, the Breast Cancer DSG had grown to include not only medical oncologists and radiation oncologists, but also surgeons, radiologists, pathologists, general practice oncologists, nurses, genetic counsellors, and social workers.
+By this time, the Breast Cancer DSG had grown to include medical and radiation oncologists, surgeons, radiologists, pathologists, general practice oncologists, nurses, genetic counsellors and social workers.

-We are very proud of the work we do here in Hamilton at the Juravinski Cancer Centre in support of women, and men with breast cancer.
+We are very proud of the work we do here in Hamilton at the JCC in support of women and men with breast cancer.

 Through the BRIGHT Run, we look forward to bringing increased awareness to breast cancer research being done right here in Hamilton and raising much needed funds to ensure it continues.